zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/sql/parallelexecution.md

     *Note:* You can also use Putty or MAC Cygwin if you chose those formats in the earlier lab.
     ![](../clusterware/images/start-cloudshell.png " ")

-3. Connect to node 1 (you identified the IP in an earlier lab).
+3. Connect to node 1 as the *opc* user (you identified the IP address of node 1 in the Build DB System lab).

     ````
     ssh -i ~/.ssh/sshkeyname opc@<<Node 1 Public IP Address>>